 development issues such as dams versus people and environment,

 rural electrification and integrated development.
-Working in 30
+While working in 30

 villages of Srikakulam Distrct, Andhra Pradesh, It became clear to Ravi